Perkywarcheif/Data-Analytics---Basent-Technologies/README.md

-# Sales-Analysis-Business-Data-Analyst
-The goal of this analysis is to evaluate chocolate sales performance across products, regions, and salespersons.
-This provides management with actionable insights to improve revenue, optimize inventory, and strengthen customer engagement strategies.
+#The objective of this analysis is to evaluate chocolate sales performance across products, regions, and salespersons.
+The insights derived will help management boost revenue, optimize inventory, and enhance customer engagement strategies.

 Revenue Distribution by Country

-->Australia emerges as the top revenue contributor (₹1.13M), followed by the UK, India, and USA.
+Australia leads as the top revenue contributor (₹1.13M), followed by the UK, India, and the USA.

-->Regional focus can help in targeted marketing campaigns.
+Focusing on regional performance can enable more effective and targeted marketing campaigns.

 Product Performance

-->Smooth Sliky Salty and 50% Dark Bites are top-selling products.
+Smooth Silky Salty and 50% Dark Bites emerge as the best-selling products.

-->High-performing SKUs highlight customer taste preferences.
+Strong performance of these SKUs highlights evolving customer taste preferences.

-->Low-selling items can be reviewed for promotion or discontinuation.
+Underperforming products can be strategically promoted or considered for discontinuation.

 Seasonality & Trends

-->Peak sales observed in January and May 2022, indicating seasonal demand (festivals/holidays).
+Sales peaks were recorded in January and May 2022, reflecting seasonal demand linked to festivals and holidays.

-->Sales trend analysis supports forecasting and supply chain planning.
+Analyzing these trends supports accurate forecasting and more efficient supply chain planning.